DannyAllegrezza/react-demos/demo-apps/react-redux-router-es6/README.md

 * Doesn't know about Redux
 * Typically funtional components (smaller, light weight, does not need any state so no need to use a React class component)

+> "When you notice that some components don't use props they receive but merely forward them down... it's a good time to introduce some container components."
+>
+> Dan Abramov